denten-books/plain-text/0-chapter.md

 textuality is understood as "the site of literary activity."
 But I am not yet ready to move beyond the obvious tautology.

-Why do we call some software an "application"?
-Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"---the two nouns occupying places on the opposing sides of the idea--practice continuum.
-Software, in the newer phrase, takes the place of theory---software application being the practical implementation of code, a theoretical set of instructions.
-The application of what to what?
-A "text app" would surely take a human as its grammatical object (as in "the entity that is acted upon") [@allerton_generating_1978].
-Where can one locate the field of literary, textual application to human experience?
-And what is at stake in drawing the field's boundaries?

 The narrative of the long tail has since been [@benghozi_long_2010]

-Cite the impact on scientific knowledge here too.

-Canons, once unitary and monolithic,

 ## Methodology